mortberg/cubicaltt/README.md

   "examples/susp.ctt")

-Because of this it is not necessary to have a special file of primitives (like in cubical), for instance function extensionality is provable in the system by:
+Because of this it is not necessary to have a special file of primitives (like in [cubical](https://github.com/simhu/cubical), for instance function extensionality is provable in the system by:

 ```
 funExt (A : U) (B : A -> U) (f g : (x : A) -> B x)